kmiyashiro/node-foursquare/readme.md

 For a list of existing logging points, refer to [config-default.js](https://github.com/clintandrewhall/node-foursquare/blob/master/lib/config-default.js).

-For more information, visit: https://github.com/csausdev/log4js-node
+For more information, see: https://github.com/csausdev/log4js-node

 Testing
 -------